ttrefoni/DPHPT/README.md

 sudo mkdir /hp_tune_auto
 ```

-C. Change ownership of the mountpoint to your user
+C. Change ownership of the mountpoint to your user.
+(Replace "ubuntu" with your username)

 ```bash
 sudo chown ubuntu:ubuntu /hp_tune_auto